This is the second Anthropic leak in five days.

 The irony is not subtle.
 Kuberwastaken’s breakdown on GitHub called it directly: they built a whole subsystem to stop their AI from accidentally revealing internal codenames in git commits, and then shipped everything in a .map file, reportedly generated by Claude itself.

 The ethical debate is already live.
 Is it deceptive for an AI company to use AI tools to contribute code to open source projects anonymously, specifically hiding that the contributor is an AI?
 There is no industry consensus yet.
 But the question is now public whether Anthropic wanted it to be or not.
 This comes right on the heels of GitHub changing its data policy to train AI on developer code by default.
-The line between AI consuming open source and AI secretly contributing to it is getting very blurry.
+The open source ecosystem around Claude Code is massive, and the line between AI consuming that code and AI secretly contributing to it is getting very blurry.

 Buried in the assistant/ directory is a complete implementation of something called KAIROS.
 It is a persistent, always-on autonomous agent mode that does not wait for you to type.
 It watches.
 It logs.
 It proactively acts on things it notices.

-KAIROS maintains append-only daily log files and runs a process called autoDream in the background while you are idle. autoDream is a memory consolidation engine that merges observations, removes logical contradictions, and converts vague insights into absolute facts so that when you return, the agent’s context is clean and ready.
+KAIROS maintains append-only daily log files and runs a process called autoDream in the background while you are idle.
+The always-on autonomous pattern is the same concept that OpenClaw built its entire product around, except OpenClaw ships it publicly and KAIROS was hidden behind a feature flag. autoDream is a memory consolidation engine that merges observations, removes logical contradictions, and converts vague insights into absolute facts so that when you return, the agent’s context is clean and ready.

 This is completely absent from any external build.
 Nobody who uses Claude Code today has any idea this exists.